Edge Lit Exit Signs

 Clear, frosted, or mirrored panel—what’s the difference?

-Clear maximizes the “floating” effect but can reflect nearby light; frosted softens edges and reduces glare; mirrored blends with metallic interiors while masking structure behind the panel.
+Clear maximizes the “floating” effect but can reflect nearby light.
+Frosted softens edges and reduces glare in bright interiors.
+Mirrored blends with metallic finishes and can help conceal structure behind the panel—useful near glass walls or polished stone.

 Do double-face edge-lit signs illuminate both directions evenly?

-Yes—double-face models use an internal divider or mirrored core to distribute light to both panels so each legend reads uniformly from its approach path.
+Yes—quality double-face models use an internal divider or mirrored core to distribute light so each legend reads uniformly from its approach path.
+For best results, match the correct panel type and confirm the face configuration for the install location.

 Any special mounting considerations for recessed edge-lit installs?

-Confirm rough-in dimensions, trim depth, and orientation before cut-in; coordinate with soffits and sprinkler clearances, and keep indicator/test access visible after the trim is installed.
+Confirm rough-in dimensions, trim depth, and orientation before cut-in; coordinate with soffits and ceiling conditions, and keep indicator/test access visible after trim installation.
+If above-ceiling space is limited, consider surface or end-mount hardware instead.